mjordan/islandora_fpr/README.md

 ## Usage

 This module inserts an "FPR" subtab into each object's "Manage" tab if the object has a FITS datastream.
-Clicking on this tab reveals information retrieved from the FPR.
+Clicking on this tab reveals information retrieved from the FPR (and also triggers the code that adds the datastreams).
+If the command datastreams exist, they are replaced by the latest content retrieved from the FPR.

 ## Maintainer